influxdata/docs-v2/content/influxdb/v2.1/reference/release-notes/influxdb.md

 ### Bug fixes

-- Change static legend's `hide` to `show` to let you decide if you want to view static legends.
 - Log API errors to server logs and tell clients to check the server logs for the error message.
 - Sync series segment to disk after writing.
 - Do not allow shard creation to create overlapping shards.